Scholarly Activities

 • Progressive Multifocal Leukoencephalopathy – Dr. Rempe

-• Paraneoplastic / Autoimmune Encephalitis – Dr. Montalvo
+• Paraneoplastic/Autoimmune Encephalitis – Dr. Montalvo

-• Autoimmune / Paraneoplastic Neuropathies and Myelopathies – Dr. Montalvo
+• Autoimmune/Paraneoplastic Neuropathies and Myelopathies – Dr. Montalvo

-• Neurorheumatology – Dr. Montalvo
+• Neuroheumatology – Dr. Montalvo

 • Neuro-Ophthalmology in Autoimmune Neurology – Dr. Buchowicz